 In an effort to provide guidance for government and industry to combat this growing threat to enterprise networks, the National Institute of Standards and Technology (NIST) released its Zero Trust Architecture (SP 800 – 207) in 2020 to promote adoption of guidelines for stronger network security.

 The core recommendations for network administrators and security professionals are to:

-To achieve a higher level of Zero Trust protection, what we call Zero Trust +, organizations need to focus on adopting a network that takes the NIST guidelines and applies them across the total network.
+To achieve a higher level of Zero Trust protection, what Onclave calls Zero Trust +, organizations need to deploy network security that takes the NIST guidelines and apply them across the total network with: